Assisted Reproductive Technology Information

 Is when an embryo has been cultured in the special laboratory for five days and has reached a specific stage in development.
 The embryo is transferred into the uterus once it has become a blastocyst.
 A blastocyst has 2 different cell types and a cavity that is filled with fluid.

 Assisted Hatching (AH)

 AH is a medical technique that will result in thinning the outer shell that covers the embryo.
-This technique is used to increase the chances of fertilization in the woman’s uterus.
+This technique is used to increase the chances of fertilization within the uterus.

 Male Factor Infertility

 Male factor infertility is a term used to describe male infertility that requires additional measures to support fertilization with a female egg.
-It is necessary to address male infertility since healthy sperm are needed to fertilize the woman’s egg.
+It is necessary to address all genders since healthy sperm is needed to fertilize the egg.

-Donor eggs can be used when a woman is unable to produce her own eggs or is unable to produce high quality eggs.
+Donor eggs can be used when a woman is unable to produce her own eggs or is unable to produce high-quality eggs.
 Donor eggs can be used by obtaining the eggs from another woman and then having those eggs fertilized by sperm.
-The fertilized eggs will then be implanted into the woman who required the donor eggs.
+The fertilized eggs will then be implanted into the uterus of the person who required the donor eggs.

-Surrogacy is an arrangement when a woman agrees to become pregnant and give birth to a child for others to raise.
-There are two types of surrogate mothers, gestational and traditional.
-Gestational surrogacy are when the intended mother’s and father’s embryo are implanted in the surrogate mother.
-Traditional surrogacy is artificially inseminating the surrogate mother with donor donor sperm either through IUI or home insemination.
+Surrogacy is an arrangement when a person with a uterus agrees to become pregnant and give birth to a child for others to raise.
+There are two types of surrogates, gestational and traditional.
+Gestational surrogacy is when the intended mother’s and father’s embryo are implanted in the surrogate mother.
+Traditional surrogacy is artificially inseminating the surrogate mother with donor sperm either through IUI or home insemination.

-The act of legally taking child who was born by other parents to be their own.
-In Canada, adoption can include domestic, private and international adoptions, birth families, and kinship families.
+The act of legally taking a child who was born by other parents to be their own.
+In Canada, adoption can include domestic, private, and international adoptions, birth families, and kinship families.